vespa-engine/documentation/en/mtls.md

 Enabling TLS in Vespa means that all internal endpoints are mTLS protected,  even HTTP servers for status pages and metrics.
 Be especially aware of this if you have custom solutions in place for collecting and aggregating low level metrics or status pages from the Vespa backends.
+Though the terms *TLS* and *mTLS* may be used interchangeably in this document, *TLS* implies *mTLS* for all cluster-internal traffic.

 ## Prerequisites

-{% include important.html content="This document assumes you have some experience with generating and using certificates and private keys.
+This section assumes you have some experience with generating and using certificates and private keys.
-" %}

 This feature is supported from Vespa 7.441.3.